apache/celix/documents/bundles.md

  - Track for bundles being installed, started, stopped or uninstalled.
  - Track for service tracker being started or stopped
  - Find service ids for a given filter.
- - use services directly (without a service tracker).
+ - Use services directly (without manually creating a service tracker).
- - use bundles directly (without a bundle tracker)
+ - Use bundles directly (without manually creating a bundle tracker).
- - wait for events in the Celix event thread.
+ - Wait for events in the Celix event thread.
  - Retrieve framework property values.
  - Retrieve the bundle object associated with the bundle context.